-- 3.2.1 Continue the Citizens' Water Quality Monitoring Program in concert with the TMDL monitoring and compliance protocols being developed byMassDEP, MEP, and the Alliance. - 3.2.2 Update statistical analysis of water quality data every five years. - 3.2.3 Update MEP water quality model as needed to reflect changing conditions. - 3.2.4 Continue to develop and disseminate periodic water quality reports for public information. - 3.2.5 Address needs for eelgrass and benthic monitoring and reporting, in concert with the TMDL monitoring and compliance protocols being developed by MassDEP, MEP, and the Alliance. - 3.2.6 Support ongoing monitoring of water quality conditions in freshwater ponds in the ACEC and in the Pleasant Bay watershed. - 3.2.7 Track bacterial and other water quality issues.
-Continue to build awareness of bacterial water quality trends and measures to address problem areas. - 3.2.8 Support the Geographic Response Plan (GRP) for oil spill preparedness with MassDEP and related agencies.
+3.2.1 Continue the Citizens' Water Quality Monitoring Program in concert with the TMDL monitoring and compliance protocols being developed byMassDEP, MEP, and the Alliance

+3.2.2 Update Statistical Analysis of Water Quality Data Every Five Years.

+3.2.3 Update MEP water quality model as needed to reflect changing conditions.

+3.2.4 Continue to develop and disseminate periodic water quality reports for public information.

+3.2.5 Address needs for eelgrass and benthic monitoring and reporting, in concert with the TMDL monitoring and compliance protocols being developed by MassDEP, MEP, and the Alliance.

+3.2.6 Support ongoing monitoring of water quality conditions in freshwater ponds in the ACEC and in the Pleasant Bay watershed.

+3.2.7 Track bacterial and other water quality issues.

+3.2.8 Suport the Geographic Response Plan (GRP) for oil spill preparedness.